musesum/MuFlo/README.md

 The syntax borrows principles from Xerox Parc, Swift and Python

-Xerox studied different text editors and, through detailed analytics, determined the gesture cost of transactions, like cut & paste.
+Xerox studied different text editors and, through detailed analytics, determined the gesture cost of a transactions, like cut & paste.
 Thus, a data driven approach towards more efficient text editing.
+The results of this approached was written up in the book "The Psychology of Human Computer Interaction" [here](file:///Users/warren/Downloads/1983_WP_ThePsychologyofHumanComputerInteraction.PDF)

 Swift eliminated semicolons, resulting in less text to edit, with somewhat more Human readable source.